unibuc-cs/CyberGuardian/README.md

-# DynabicChatbot
+# CyberGuardian chatbot

 ## TODO:
- - Write a proper documentat!
+ - Write a proper documentation!
- - Difference in responses between EXPERT and begginer expertise + how risks from user evaluation are taken into consideration by the LLM  etc.
+ - Difference in responses between EXPERT and beginner expertise + how risks from user evaluation are taken into consideration by the LLM  etc.
- - Sync https://huggingface.co/datasets/unibuc-cs/CyberGuardianDataset as a submodule , cleanup things here and use that subfolder!
+ - Sync https://huggingface.co/datasets/unibuc-cs/CyberGuardianDataset as a submodule, cleanup things here and use that subfolder!
  - Clarify the FinetuningModel.py and if LoRA weights can be uploaded on hugging face.
- - Change the names.
  - Maybe put the UI Interface here too ?
  - toolTypeSimilarity, params = self.similarityToTool(question)
  - Dockerize.
  - ETL for RAG for custom user data!
+ - Make training data public in HuggingFace
  - Fix belows logic:
 ```
         self.vector_index = vecstore.connect_to_vector_index